Skip to content

 <!-- With transition -->

-<div x-show="showModal" x-transition class="modal">
+<div x-show="this.showModal" x-transition class="modal">

 <p>Modal content with smooth transition</p>